A Hitman Jake story by Preston Pairo

 Weeks later, on a rainy spring day, a dead man with bullets in his head was dumped in an alley not far from Baltimore Cemetery.
 Three days later, city police discovered the body.
 Three days after that, the police determined the man’s identity.

-At first, the incident drew no more than a short paragraph in the newspaper because another Baltimore City murder wasn’t really news.
+At first, the incident drew no more than a short paragraph in the newspaper because another murder wasn’t really news.
 However, once the dead man was found to have been a major league umpire, the matter elevated through the heavy daily slog of Baltimore tragedies and made the front page of the sports section.

 The newspaper article referenced the usual shock among the dead man’s peers and employers, how he was a respected veteran umpire.
 Some scorn was put upon the police for suspecting the death was the usual drug deal gone bad, but that was such a good theory when men of certain descriptions were found murdered in city neighborhoods matching the demographics of the alley Jake and Loiza had selected.

-The article brushed upon the possibility that the murder could have been retaliation by some deranged baseball fanatic, but that concept didn’t prove to have much stamina because no threats had been made against the dead umpire and this wasn’t Philadelphia.
+The article brushed upon the possibility that the murder could have been retaliation by some deranged baseball fanatic, but that concept didn’t have much stamina because no threats had been made against the dead umpire and this wasn’t Philadelphia.

-Loiza’s conclusion was that the umpire was crooked.
+Loiza’s conclusion was that the umpire they’d killed was crooked.
 Evaluating the murdered man’s ball/strike calls for over 500 players over 10 years and 25,000 at bats showed what Loiza called “indicative bias” concerning certain players.

 The umpire’s incorrect ball/strike calls favored or disfavored some players at a significantly higher percentage than the average of his errors.
 And those so favored or disfavored were all players the umpire followed on the MLB app on his phone (which Loiza had hacked).
 Other players seemed to fall in and out of favor, and Loiza later determined there was a remarkable correlation between those players being favored when they happened to be on the umpire’s son’s fantasy teams (which Loiza determined by hacking the son’s laptop).